Sentry Insurance announces support for Maui wildfire relief, offers employee match

-STEVENS POINT, Wis.
-(WSAW) - In response to the devastating wildfires in Lahaina, Hawaii and throughout Maui, Sentry Insurance today announced an initial contribution of $275,000 for immediate relief and recovery.
+STEVENS POINT, Wis., Aug.
+14, 2023 /PRNewswire/ -- In response to the devastating wildfires in Lahaina, Hawaii and throughout Maui, Sentry Insurance today announced an initial contribution of $275,000 for immediate relief and recovery.

 The following statement may be attributed to Pete McPartland, Sentry Insurance Chairman and CEO: